(Germany 15 Jan 1955 – )

 Jean-Francois Chevrier, Why photography matters as art as never before, 'Tableau Form; Thomas Ruff, Andreas Gursky, Luc Dleahaye', pg.
 143-190, 2008.

-Peter Galassi (Author), Andreas Gursky, 2001, (colour illus.).
+Peter Galassi, Andreas Gursky, 2001, (colour illus.).

 Editor Unknown (Editor), Parkett 44, Zurich, 1995, 94-95 (colour illus.).

-Journey to Now: John Kaldor Art Projects and Collection, Art Gallery of South Australia, 18 Apr 2003–06 Jul 2003
+Journey to now: John Kaldor art projects and collection, Art Gallery of South Australia, Adelaide, 18 Apr 2003–06 Jul 2003